Skip to main content

 Couch Project Design Lab (M009, M014)

 The Couch Lab is a large general design and assembly space for use in a variety of primarily undergraduate project courses including ENGS 21.
 Large benches are available for project work, but should be kept clear when work is not actively ongoing, and must be cleared before the next class day starts (TA's clear anything left on tables between 7:00am and 9:00am every weekday).
-Wall storage units are available for parts storage.
+A soldering station with USB microscope is available in Couch I. Wall storage units are available for parts storage.
 A variety of mechanical and electronics test equipment is also available.
-Some power tools are provided for use by students with safety training or under direct supervision of trained TAs.
+Some woodworking and general purpose power tools are provided for use by students with safety training or under direct supervision of trained TAs.
 The lab is open 24 hours a day, 7 days a week with the large power tools available from 8:00am to 4:30pm, Monday through Friday.
 When using power tools, safety glasses must be worn and hair must be pulled back and tucked above the shoulders inside a hat.
-Use of the Instron mechanical testing machines require someone within hailing distance (the buddy system) when being used.
+Use of the Instron mechanical testing machines require training and authorization from Daniel Cullen, as well as someone within hailing distance (the buddy system).
 Hearing protection, chemical splash goggles, and gloves are available in the Instrument Room.
+The MShop also stocks supplies for general project use, including fasteners and assorted hardware.
 For more detail, please refer to the posted document "Student Project Lab Rules and Etiquette."
 In general, food and drink are permitted as long as they are cleaned up when done, with the exception of M018, the high vent lab just off Couch lab, where food or drink are not permitted.
 This space is managed by the Machine Shop.

 Couch Project Design Lab II (ECSC B08)

 The Couch II Lab is a large design space used primarily for undergraduate courses including ENGS 12 and 21.
 Equipment is limited to hand tools for working with foam core and cardboard, sewing machines, and whiteboards for brainstorming.
-Consumable materials in the back room (post its, fabrics, etc) are for ENGS 12 use only and labeled accordingly.
+A basic electronics station with a soldering iron and test equipment is provided for use in the adjoining EB09 space.
+Consumable materials in the back room (post its, fabrics, etc) are for ENGS 12 use only and are labeled accordingly.
 The lab is open 24 hours a day, 7 days a week with occasional hours staffed by TAs during weekdays.
 All long term work must be stored in cubbies and not left out on tables–TAs will clean tables daily, so please don’t leave your project work out or it will get thrown away.
 Cubbies are available for students to use for project storage and will be cleaned out at the end of each term.
 Please label your cubby with name, course, and term.
 In general, food and drink are permitted as long as they are cleaned up and disposed of properly when done.
 This space is under the supervision of Chris Magoon.

 Fahey Advanced Design Lab (M003)

-The Fahey Advanced Design Lab is used for courses with significant laboratory and/or project components (eg. ENGS 76, ENGS 89/90, ENGS 147).
-The room remains locked 24/7 and card access is provided on a term-by-term basis to students with assigned space in the room.
+The Fahey Advanced Design Lab is used for courses with significant laboratory and/ or project components (eg. ENGS 22, ENGS 25, ENGS 76, ENGS 89/ 90, ENGS 147).
+The room remains locked 24/ 7 and card access is provided on a term-by-term basis to students with assigned space in the room.
 Certain extracurricular student groups (eg. DFR, DHE) have dedicated space reserved in Fahey.
+This laboratory space includes a soldering station.
 Project materials may be left on benches in Fahey during the term, however, the space must remain neat.
 This space is under the supervision of Mike Kokko.

 Allyn Large Frame Lab (M030)

-The Large Frame Lab is a fabrication and assembly area for large projects which may involve large metal frames.
-It is to be used only by students who have been assigned access, received safety training and agreed to use policies.
-It is typically used by BE students and occasional ENGS 21 projects.
+The Large Frame Lab is the permanent home of Dartmouth Formula Racing, but also serves as a fabrication and assembly area for large projects which may involve large metal frames.
+The Allyn Lab includes a welding station with a large fixturing table, and dedicated space for assembling and testing high-voltage electronics.
+Allyn is to be used only by students who have been assigned access, received safety and equipment-specific training, and have agreed to the Allyn Lab use policies.
+It is typically used by BE students and occasional ENGS 21 and ENGS 89/ 90 projects.
 Some power tools are available only to users specifically qualified (ask if you are unsure).
 This space is under the supervision of Raina White.

-The Electronics Project Lab is a design and assembly space for electronics, mechatronics, and energy related projects.
-Use of this lab is by assignment; the front space is usually assigned to a relevant Engineering course, and the rear space is assigned to specific projects.
-This space is under the supervision of Raina White.
+The Digital Electronics Project Lab is a design and assembly space for electronics, mechatronics, and energy-related projects.
+Use of this lab is by assignment; the front space is usually assigned to a relevant Engineering course (eg. ENGS 28, ENGS 31), and the rear space is assigned to specific projects.
+This space is under the supervision of Tad Truex.